New Programs, New Opportunity

 Partnership with Fox School

-STHM’s partnership with the Fox School of Business, which offers the nation’s top-ranked Online MBA, according to U.S. News & World Report, gave STHM a template to follow; as King said, the faculty at Fox are “warriors in that space.”
+STHM’s partnership with the Fox School of Business, which offers an Online MBA, gave STHM a template to follow; as King said, the faculty at Fox are “warriors in that space.”

 One of the challenges, however, was in making the new programs unique — to avoid replicating what other schools offer, and also that which Temple offers in a face-to-face setting.